Leroy Griffith: v. Miami Mayor Maurice Ferré (1982)

-vs. The City of Hialeah, Fla.
+v.
+The City of Hialeah, Fla.
+(1985)

 Griffith turned Hialeah's Atlas Cinema into an X-rated theater in August 1985, outraging Mayor Raul Martinez.
 "The issue is not censorship," Martinez said at the time.
 "It is morality.
 They will bring in derelicts, the sick of mind.
-They're like herpes -- wherever they go, everybody gets infected.
+They're like herpes – wherever they go, everybody gets infected.
 We don't need that."

 The day after opening, in a pre-emptive strike, Griffith's lawyers sued the city, charging that a Hialeah zoning ordinance banning porn cinemas within 500 feet of residences was unconstitutional.
 His court challenge failed and the theater was ordered shut down.